 2. When a landlord is selling their property

-Another situation when cash for keys happens (unfortunately) is when a tenant isn’t paying their rent.
-In some situations the landlord is losing so much money, they are better off paying the renter to leave.
-Going through the Landlord and Tenant Board takes time leading to more money lost, and the outcome isn’t necessarily in the landlord’s favour.
+Another situation when cash-for-keys happens is when a tenant isn’t paying their rent.
+In some unfortunate situations, the landlord is losing so much money that they’re better off paying the renter to leave. cash-for-keys is usually quicker—and therefore cuts down on further losses—than going through the Landlord and Tenant Board.

 Are you searching for a renter, but not sure where to begin?
 Rhenti’s digital toolbox helps you find the right renter faster than any other way.

-Cash for keys agreements can range in terms of how much the tenant is being paid.
-It depends on the market the property is in, how much the landlord stands to lose by not ending the tenancy, and how much rent the tenant pays.
-It typically ranges from one month’s rent plus moving expenses to $5,000 plus moving expenses (depending on the situation), but can go as high as $70,000.
+Cash-for-keys agreements can vary in terms of how much the tenant is being paid.
+It depends on the market the property is in, how much the landlord stands to lose by not ending the tenancy, how much rent the tenant pays, the personal relationship between tenant and landlord, negotiating power, and many other factors.

-Cash for key agreements are legal in Ontario.
-To ensure the process goes smoothly, the tenant should sign a consent agreement that is drafted (or at least reviewed) by a legal professional followed by the signing of an N11 form, which is mutual agreement between the landlord and the tenant to end the tenancy.
+Cash-for-keys agreements are legal in Ontario.
+To ensure the process goes smoothly, the tenant should sign a consent agreement that is drafted (or at least reviewed) by a legal professional followed by the signing of an N11 form, which is the mutual agreement between the landlord and the tenant to end the tenancy.

 The consent form should have an acceptance date written into the agreement which stipulates how much time the tenant has to consider the agreement and seek legal advice if they want to.
 Again, this makes it harder to claim that they were pressured to sign the N11 form.

 What to consider when proposing a cash-for-keys deal

 - More control over the money, time (60-90 days), and effort spent